-Hay fever is an allergic reaction to pollen.
-Hay fever symptoms mostly affect your nose, but can also affect your eyes, skin, and the roof of your mouth.
-Hay fever can last for weeks or months, unlike a cold, which usually goes away after 1 to 2 weeks.
-Hay fever is usually at its worst between Spring until late Summer, especially when it's warm, humid and windy.
+Hay Fever is caused when the nose and/or eyes come in contact with environmental allergens: pollens, airborne moulds or dust mites.
+When your immune system is sensitive to one or more allergens present in the environment, the body experiences a range of visible symptoms.
+Hay Fever can last for weeks or months, unlike a cold, which usually goes away after 1 to 2 weeks.
+Hay fever is usually at its worst between Spring and late Summer, especially when it's warm, humid and windy.
 This is when the pollen count is at its highest.

 If you have asthma, you might also: